Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 ||Occurs in 4% of patients on average, with a range of 2.5% to 11%||Adults:

-Do not re-introduce NVP.
-The safety of other NNRTIs is unknown following symptomatic hepatitis due to NVP, and many experts would avoid the NNRTI drug class when restarting treatment.
+Do not reintroduce NVP.
+It is unclear whether it is safe to use other NNRTIs after a patient experiences symptomatic hepatitis due to NVP, and many experts would avoid the NNRTI drug class when restarting treatment.

 Rechallenge with ETR is not recommended.